Negative Gatekeeping Children

 The Impact of Negative Gatekeeping on Children

 Negative gatekeeping can have profound effects on children.
 Because this form of alienation is subtle, it can slowly erode the child’s positive feelings toward the alienated parent without the child even realizing it.
-The child might associate worry or discomfort with time spent with the alienated parent, leading to a strained or distant relationship.
+The child might feel influenced to associate worry or discomfort with time spent with the alienated parent, leading to a strained or distant relationship.

 Emotional Consequences